 How to Choose the Right Estate Agent

-Choosing the right estate agent means selecting a registered property practitioner who has recent, verifiable sales in your specific suburb, a marketing approach that matches your property and price point, and a track record of achieving prices that reflect accurate valuation rather than inflated promises.
+Choosing an estate agent well means selecting a registered property practitioner who has recent, verifiable sales in your specific suburb, a marketing approach that matches your property and price point, and a track record of achieving prices that reflect accurate valuation rather than inflated promises.
 The choice of agent directly affects your sale price, your time on market, and the likelihood of a deal reaching transfer.
-It deserves the same scrutiny you'd give any other professional you engage for a significant financial transaction.
+It deserves the same scrutiny you would give any other professional you engage for a significant financial transaction.

 Key takeaways